Ridgio

 Derek Ahmal Towner Jr. (born February 1, 1995), known professionally as Ridgio, is an American rapper and record producer from Chicago, Illinois.
 Ridgio is the founder of Chicago-based independent label R.A.W.
 Entertainment.
-To date, he has released 11 studio albums, 2 mixtapes and 3 EPs as a solo artist.
+To date, he has released 11 studio albums, 3 mixtapes and 3 EPs as a solo artist.

 Early life and education

 Ridgio was born Derek Ahmal Towner Jr. on February 1, 1995, at West Suburban Hospital in Oak Park, Illinois.
 He was co-parented by his mother and father in the North Lawndale and Austin neighborhoods of Chicago.
-His grandfather was apart of the North Lawndale Community Church choir and his uncle was apart of rap group Cermak Boyz; these are his earliest musical influences.
+His grandfather was a part of the North Lawndale Community Church choir and his uncle was a part of rap group Cermak Boyz; these are his earliest musical influences.
 At the age of eight, he attended the House of Jacob Bible study class with his mother and stepfather.
 He stated, "my faith in God is my strength.
 I feel like it's the pillar of my artistry."
 His mother played Rakim, Lauryn Hill and The Sons of Jacob; he stated that Rakim is still one of his top artists today.
 In an interview, Ridgio stated that his earliest memory of making music was when he used to freestyle once a year on his father's birthday starting from the age of 12.
 Also at 12, he moved to Des Plaines, Illinois, with his mother and attended Chippewa Middle School and Maine West High School.
 At 17, Ridgio began making music with his cousins in his aunt's attic.
 Soon after, Ridgio was kicked out of his home in Des Plaines as a result of his drug use and getting arrested.
 After leaving his mother's house, Ridgio decided to move back to Chicago with his aunt.